cfficaurzua/P2-SDCND/writeup_template.md

 [image8]: ./examples/placeholder.png "Traffic Sign 5"

 ---
-You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)
+Here is the link to my [project code](https://github.com/cfficaurzua/P2-SDCND/blob/master/Traffic_Sign_Classifier.ipynb)

-##Data Set Summary
+## Data Set Summary

 The code for this step is contained in the second code cell of the IPython notebook.

 I used the *shape* method embedded in the numpy library, in order to get the sizes corresponding to the training set, test set and validation set.
-To get the number of classes, I used pandas, reading  the *signnames.csv* file and from there, extract the quantity of classes using the aforementioned *shape* function.
+To get the number of classes, I used *pandas*, reading  the *signnames.csv* file and from there, extract the quantity of classes using the aforementioned *shape* function.

 * The size of training set is 34799
 * The size of test set is 12630